How to apply

 I would like to study any topic in Computer Science.
 Can you send my application to all supervisors?

-We have a large number of academic staff in the School, all with specific areas of expertise.
+We have a large number of academic staff in the Department, all with specific areas of expertise.
 It is most unlikely that an application will be picked up if there is no indication of the area of interest.
 A PhD is very high level study and requires not only hard work and commitment but also direction and strong interest in the chosen topic.
 Please note that candidates for the four-year CDT programme needn't choose a topic at the application stage.

 Do I need to meet the English requirement before I apply?